supernovus/lum.js/README.md

 This is tested on a Linux operating system, but should work anywhere Node.js does.
 If you find platform specific issues, let me know.

+## Build System

+Nano.js supports either 'gulp' or 'grunt' as a build system.
+You could actually install both of them if you want, you'll just use more disk space.

+I started with grunt when I began the project, but have switched to gulp now.

+Pick whichever one you are more familiar with.

 ## Setup

+* If you don't have a _gulp_ binary run:  'npm install -g gulp-cli'
 * If you don't have a _grunt_ binary run: 'npm install -g grunt-cli'.
-* If you don't have a _gulp_ binary run: 'npm install -g gulp-cli'

 * Run 'npm install' to install development dependencies.
 * Run './bin/download-deps.js' to download external resource scripts.

+* If you want to use 'gulp' as your build system, run './bin/setup-gulp.sh'
 * If you want to use 'grunt' as your build system, run './bin/setup-grunt.sh'
-* If you want to use 'gulp' as your build system, run './bin/setup-gulp.sh'

-* Run 'grunt' or 'gulp' to compile the source files into website scripts.
+* Run 'gulp' or 'grunt' to compile the source files into website scripts.

 ## Optional Features